 A set of standard fields with predefined mappings are shipped by Gainsight.
 Customers can add custom fields and update schema of the custom fields.
 Admin cannot make any changes to the standard field configuration but can just view the configuration.

 Admins can add, view, edit, and delete the existing records in the Company object through Data Operation Admin page.

 Admins can import User data into the standard objects from User Management page.
 To learn more on how to import user data, refer to the Gainsight User Management article in the Additional Resources section at the end of this article.

-Admins can import the Company data into the standard objects using:
+Admins can import the Company and Relationship data into the standard objects using:

 - Gainsight S3 Connector

 - Create dataset: You can create a dataset from a CSV file in the S3 Bucket.
 For more information, refer to the S3 Dataset Task in Bionic Rules article.

 - Setup Action: You can use action type Load to Company to load data into the Company object from the created dataset.
 For more information, refer to the Setup Rule Action Types article.